AMWA-TV/bcp-007-01/docs/Overview.md

 | Informative note: In the NDI domain, the `source_name` and `machine_name` are concatenatedin the format `machine_name(source_name)` when streams are discovered and connected, however in the `transport_params`, these properties are kept independent.

 #### source_url
 The URL of the sender as utilized by the NDI SDK.
 Sender MUST report this upon activation.
 The contents are proprietary to the NDI SDK and SHOULD NOT be interpreted.
 A controller SHOULD specify `auto` or the current value when setting this property.
-If a controller does not specify `source_url` when updating the transport parameters, the sender shall treat it as `auto`.

 ### Receiver Parameters